 - Email: The skills timeout threshold for email tickets.
 The default is one hour.

-- Messaging: The skills timeout threshold for messaging conversation.
+- Messaging: The skills timeout threshold for messaging conversations.
 The default is 30 seconds.
 This also applies to chats in some circumstances.

 - Talk: The skills timeout threshold for calls.
 The default is 30 seconds.